A healthier community begins with saving lives

 How it helps: By reducing the use of old syringes and other drug use equipment, these supplies prevent the transmissions of diseases like HIV and Hepatitis C. They also help people who use drugs treat minor skin infections and wounds.

-4 of 6: Distribute personal care supplies
+3 of 5: Distribute personal care supplies

 What it is: Give out supplies like toothpaste, toothbrushes, tampons and foot care supplies to people who use drugs.
-During COVID-19, this also includes personal protective products like masks.

-5 of 6: Support safe disposal of syringes
+4 of 5: Support safe disposal of syringes

 What it is: Give out collection boxes for disposing syringes safely.